ahmedbouhoula/ahmedbouhoula.github.io/_posts/automated.md

 * We predict the declared data collection purposes in the notice text using a BERT model.
 We trained this model using the dataset by [Santos et al.](https://arxiv.org/abs/2110.02597), where we reduced labels to binary decision whether the sentence declares data processing purpose that requires users' consent.
 This included the following purposes: profiling, advertising, custom content, analytics, and social media features.
 This model reaches 97.6% accuracy.
 * We predict the purpose of interactive elements of the cookie notice using a BERT model trained on a dataset of 2353 interactive elements annotated in notices by us.
 The labels are accept, reject, close, save, settings, and other.
 This model achieves 95.1% accuracy.
 * We classify whether the website uses cookies that require consent using an XGBoost model.
-This model is based on our prior [CookieBlock](https://karelkubicek.github.io/post/cookieblock) work, but it operates over all cookies of website, allowing us to classify when website uses such cookies with a precision of 98.67% and a recall of 91.82%.
+This model is based on the prior [CookieBlock](https://karelkubicek.github.io/post/cookieblock) work, but it operates over all cookies of website, allowing us to classify when website uses such cookies with a precision of 98.67% and a recall of 91.82%.

 ### Violation detection